2022 SoFi Checking and Savings (SoFi Money) Review

 Fairly favorable exchange rates

-Later in the trip, my Uber Visa suddenly stopped working for a time (likely the result of several repetitive train ticket transactions I was making), leaving me without a foreign transaction fee-free credit card to use.
-Luckily I was able to use my SoFi Money card without issue.
+Later in the trip, one of my credit cards suddenly stopped working for a time (likely the result of several repetitive train ticket transactions I was making), leaving me without a foreign transaction fee-free credit card to use.
+Luckily I was able to use my SoFi debit card without issue.
 In each case, these purchases were assessed at a fair exchange rate and I appreciate that SoFi “shows their work,” displaying the original currency rate and conversion for each line.
 As you can imagine, this was a huge relief and I’ll certainly be taking my SoFi card with me for future travels.

 Short track record